TheS1lentArr0w/TheS1lentArr0w/README.md

 # Hi there 👋

-My name is Paulo (AKA: TheS1lentArr0w) and I am fully committed to developing my Software Engineer career.
+My name is Paulo (AKA: TheS1lentArr0w / He/Him) and I am fully committed to developing my Software Engineer career.

-I'm currently working as a Support Analyst.
+I'm currently working as a QA Engineer (see: [LinkedIn](https://www.linkedin.com/in/paulo-miguel-cruz/)).

 I am a graduate with an MEng (Hons) in Chemical Engineering from the University of Manchester.